 Members of the Lactobacillus genus are daily consumed in large quantities in a variety of fermented foods by people of all ages, ethnic groups and health status with apparently no ill effects.
 Apart from their possible involvement in the development of dental caries, lactobacilli have generally been considered to be non-pathogenic.
-However, there has been an increasing number of reports that these organisms might occasionally be involved in human disease (Gasser, 1994; Salminen et al., 2006; Sharpe et al., 1973).
-A variety of different Lactobacillus species have been recovered from human clinical specimens, including L. paracasei but strain 8700:2 is not mentioned specifically (EFSA, 2007).
+However, there has been an increasing number of reports that these organisms might occasionally be involved in human disease (Gasser, 1994; Salminen et al., 2006; Sharpe, Hill, & Lapage, 1973).
+A variety of different Lactobacillus species have been recovered from human clinical specimens, among them L. casei.
+Many of the patients with apparent Lactobacillus infection were immunocompromised or had other severe underlying illnesses (EFSA, 2007).